korenskoy/eslint-plugin-react-redux/docs/rules/mapDispatchToProps-returns-object.md

 So both of below use cases will be considered correct by the rule event though the second one is technically incorrect.

-This one would be caught by a react-redux check.
+This one would be caught by a teactn check.

 ```js
 const actionsMap = {